prakruthin/se_project_spots/README.md

 ### Description

-Spots is a minimal photo sharing website users can view and share their favorite photos.
-This website is designed using responsive design- optimal for desktop, tablet and mobile phone.
-The site offers user profile section for user introduction, a gallery for image sharing, interactive buttons for liking and adding new posts.
+Spots is a minimal photo-sharing website where users can view and share their favorite photos.
+This website is designed using responsive design- optimal for desktop, tablet, and mobile phone.
+The site offers a user profile section for user introduction, a gallery for image sharing, and interactive buttons for liking and adding new posts.

 ## Tech stack